idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - Oh my, rain again.
 - They really made something out of this mountain.
 - Not my favourite village, it feels odd.
-- A nice city, but somehow too calm and quiet.
 - This intrigues me, we should spend some time here.
 - A proud name for a little village!
 - This city's life never seems to fade, even under current circumstances.